Particular/docs.particular.net/transports/transactions.md

 In this mode the transport receive operation is wrapped in a [`TransactionScope`](https://msdn.microsoft.com/en-us/library/system.transactions.transactionscope).
 Other operations inside this scope, both sending messages and manipulating data, are guaranteed to be executed (eventually) as a whole or rolled back as a whole.

-If required, the transaction is escalated to a distributed transaction (following two-phase commit protocol coordinated by MS DTC) if both the transport and the persistence support it.
-A fully distributed transaction is not always required, for example when using [SQL Server transport](/transports/sql/) with [NHibernate persistence](/persistence/nhibernate/), both using the same database connection string.
+If required, the transaction is escalated to a distributed transaction (following two-phase commit protocol coordinated by [MS DTC](https://msdn.microsoft.com/en-us/library/ms684146.aspx)) if both the transport and the persistence support it.
+A fully distributed transaction is not always required, for example when using [SQL Server transport](/transports/sql/) with [SQL persistence](/persistence/sql/), both using the same database connection string.
 In this case the ADO.NET driver guarantees that everything happens inside a single database transaction and ACID guarantees are held for the whole processing.

 NOTE: MSMQ will escalate to a distributed transaction right away since it doesn't support promotable transaction enlistments.